Diabetes may increase your risk of Alzheimer's. Reduce this risk by controlling your blood sugar. Diet and exercise can help.

 By Mayo Clinic Staff

-Diabetes and Alzheimer's disease are connected in ways that aren't completely understood.
-Though not all research confirms the connection, many studies indicate that people with diabetes, especially type 2 diabetes, are at higher risk of eventually developing Alzheimer's disease or other dementias.
+Diabetes and Alzheimer's disease are connected in ways that aren't yet fully understood.
+While not all research confirms the connection, many studies suggest people with diabetes, especially type 2 diabetes, are at higher risk of eventually developing Alzheimer's dementia or other dementias.

-Taking steps to prevent or control diabetes may help reduce your risk of Alzheimer's disease and other complications.
+Taking steps to prevent or control diabetes may help reduce your risk of cognitive decline.

 Diabetes can cause several complications, such as damage to your blood vessels.
 Diabetes is considered a risk factor for vascular dementia.
 This type of dementia occurs due to brain damage that is often caused by reduced or blocked blood flow to your brain.